justinthelaw/opera/README.md

 4. For more PostgreSQL commands, you can reference this guide: [PostgreSQL Cheat Sheet](https://www.postgresqltutorial.com/postgresql-cheat-sheet/)

-#### _Server_
+#### _API_

 1. Open a new terminal
-2. Go to the `server/src/constants/` directory and ensure you are okay with defaults sans environment variable
+2. Go to the `api/src/constants/` directory and ensure you are okay with defaults sans environment variable
-3. In `server/`, execute the following to start the server:
+3. In `api/`, execute the following to start the api:

 ```bash
 # npm run start:dev wraps a build-step that includes tsc build and nodemon for hot-reload